huangcheng0101/learngit/readme.txt

-readme.txt
+git is a distribution system

-content: test git operation
+git if free